Kylie Jenner Shows Off Post-Baby Abs as She Steps Out with Travis Scott After Met Gala

 The new mom and her boyfriend Travis Scott were photographed leaving the Mercer Hotel in New York City together on Tuesday, the morning after they spent a night out on the town at the 2018 Met Gala.

-Jenner, 20, sported two French braids and kept it cool and casual in grey, high-waisted, elastic pants, a white bandeau top and white sneakers, which she paired with an oversized blue-and-white striped dress shirt, black glasses and diamond stud earrings.
+Jenner, 20, sported two French braids and kept it cool and casual in grey, high-waisted, elastic pants, a white Babaton for Artizia Essamba Knit Top ($50) and white sneakers, which she paired with an oversized blue-and-white striped dress shirt, black glasses and diamond stud earrings.

 Travis, 26, was snapped walking behind his girlfriend in a blue T-shirt, jeans and blue sneakers, and accessorized his look with two silver cross necklaces around his neck.